kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	- *Colleague*: The current production settings for our food product gives us good shelf-life, but the energy used is high.
 How can we locate other settings (factors) that give long shelf-life but reduce the energy consumed?
 	- *Colleague*: We would like to run experiments by varying temperature and pressure, but operating at both high temperature and pressure is unsafe.
 How do we plan such an experiment?

 ..
-TODO: more questions/answers here
+TODO: add more questions/answers here

 Here's a visual representation of the topics we will cover in this chapter.